shixinhuang99/scafalra/README.md

 This is much quicker than using `git clone`, because it not downloading the entire git history.

-When we want to create a new project based on one of these templates, we can use `scaffold create react ./new-awesome-project` to quickly copy the template.
+When we want to create a new project based on one of these templates, we can use `scaffold create projectName ./new-awesome-project` to quickly copy the template.

 outputs: